lishijie15/MPGTN-for-DSSE/README.md

 #### Run Our Model

-To modify the power flow inputs, please execute the following code.
+To perform the power flow calculation, please execute the following code.

 ```
 python test_final_ture&pre.py